The APTLII Experience

 When should I arrive?
 When will I leave?

-Students should plan to arrive by 5:00pm on Saturday, June 15.
+For summer 2019, beginning students should plan to arrive on campus on Tuesday, June 11, as classes will begin on Wednesday, June 12.
+Non-beginner students should plan to arrive by 5:00pm on Saturday, June 15.
 If you are unable to arrive by that time, please contact the APTLII Coordinator to make arrangements.

 Where will I live and eat?